 Mount Everest is the highest mountain in the world.
+It is undeniably the dream adventure for some.
+In case you are wondering whether it is worth it to go for an adventure trip here, you may want to check the link here.
 As early as 1963, a climber wrote in National Geographic that parts of Mount Everest had become “the highest junkyard on the face of the Earth.”
 Empty oxygen bottles, human excrement, food packaging, broken climbing gear and torn tents continue to spoil the environment there.

 Last year (2016), UN reported that there are over 140,000 kg of trash in Mount Everest region following decades of tourism.
 Efforts had been made to solve this issue, interestingly the Eco Everest Exploration led by Asian Trekking organizes an annual clean-up tour, and had collected some 15 tonnes of garbage, 600kg human waste and six bodies since 2008.

 You may not have heard about Ladakh but this is among the beautiful places that you may fall in love with.
 Ladakh is a high-altitude desert located in the Indian state of Jammu and Kashmir.
 This often overlook corner of its own country was featured in 3 Idiots 2009 film, making the place suddenly flooded with eager tourists.
 Read more here.

 However, the influx of tourists creates another problem – high amount of disposable waste!
 According to Mr Alex, Future Earth, a staggering 30,000 plastic bottles are dumped everyday in Leh, its largest town.
 If not taken care, it would destroy the beauty of the place.